bikathi/kathi-archives/content/posts/_index.md

 [extra]
 lang = "en"

-title = "Posts"
+title = "All Posts"
-subtitle = "I write about ...."
+subtitle = "Here is a collection of all my writings."

 date_format = "%b %-d, %Y"